Knamer95/Moonart/README.md

 ```

 10) Extract the files from `moonart/api-rest-symfony/api-rest-symfony.rar` on the `Symfony` root path (`moonart/api-rest-symfony/*here*`).
 This way, you won't need to install `Symfony`.
-If you wanted to, I installed the skeleton, and some libraries that you can find there.
+In case you want to, I installed the skeleton, and some libraries that you can find there.

 And you should be ready to go!